 Virtual private servers

-Virtual private servers are virtual machines where a set amount of resources like hard drive space, memory of virtual CPUs are allocated to you.
+Virtual private servers are virtual machines where a set amount of resources like hard drive space, memory or CPU capacity are allocated to you, from a larger physical machine.
 You often are free to install your choice of operating system.
-You usually have more control than with shared hosting, in exchange for managing more of the complexity yourself.
+You usually have more control than with shared hosting, in exchange for having to manage more of the complexity yourself.

 Examples: Hetzner Cloud Servers, Google Cloud Virtual Compute Instances